gkm2021/AzureARMTemplates/adusers/README.md

-# Create an Active Directory forest with 1 or 2 domains, each with 1 or 2 DCs
+# Create domain userst in Domain Controller

 Click the button below to deploy a forest to Azure.